-Results for education
+Results for teaching and education

 The research groups

-This research group investigates how social services can be accessed by clients with complex problems.
-The group also works on the question of how social professionals make moral judgements.
-The research group is sponsored by the Oranje Fonds.
+This research group looks at how social services can reach clients with complex problems.
+It also works on how social professionals form moral judgments.

-- Participation and Society
+- Participation and Urban Development

 - Participation Care and Support